ARM-software/astc-encoder/README.md

 # Encoder feature support

-The encoder supports compression of PNG, TGA and KTX input images into ASTC format output images.
-The encoder supports decompression of ASTC input images into TGA or KTX format output images.
+The encoder supports compression of low dynamic range (BMP, JPEG, PNG, TGA) and high dynamic range (EXR, HDR) images, as well as a subset of image data wrapped in the DDS and KTX container formats, into ASTC format output images.

+The decoder supports decompression of ASTC format input images into low dynamic range (BMP, PNG, TGA), high dynamic range (EXR), or DDS and KTX wrapped output images.

 The encoder allows control over the compression time/quality tradeoff with `exhaustive`, `thorough`, `medium`, and `fast` encoding quality presets.